IARC-Programing/time-driven-cost-estimation-lm/Readme.md

 ## Experiment

-On the Artifical Neural Network-Like for Manufacturing Cost Estimation, we evaluate the model with the experiment inside the folder `experiment`.
+On the Artifical Neural Network-Like for Manufacturing Cost Estimation Project, we evaluate the model with the experiment inside the folder `experiment`.
 We using 4 set of datasets, 3 from simulation and 1 from the actual dataset.
 The actual dataset is prohibit to display and open.
 Three simulation datasets consist of **Simple Dataset**, **Complicated Dataset** (High Variation), and **Extended Random Dataset** (High data dimension).

 ### Data Gathering